Distribution of the time to explosion for one-dimensional diffusions: Examples

-and the Gamma function $\Gamma(\cdot)$.
-Here, we used $\Q^\nu$ to denote the probability measure under which $\,R(\cdot)\,$ is a Bessel process in dimension $\, \delta = 2(\nu +1) = 2\kappa+1 \ge 2$.
-For this change of measure, see Exercise~XI.1.22 in \citet{RY}; the density function $p^\nu_\cdot(\cdot)$ of the Bessel process $R(\cdot)$ under $\Q^\nu$ is provided on page~446 of \citet{RY}.
-Alternatively, we could have used Formula~(1.20.7) on page~448 of \citet{Borodin_handbook} for the case $\kappa \geq 1$.
-We shall further simplify these computations in Example~\ref{ex:Bessel}.
+Here, $\Q^\nu$ is the probability measure under which the process $\,X^o(\cdot)\,$ is Bessel of dimension $\,2\nu+2 = 4-\delta>2\,$; the change of measure is proved in Exercise~XI.1.22, and the density of the process $X^o(\cdot)$ is derived on page~446, of \citet{RY}.
+In \eqref{30a} and throughout the paper, we denote by $\,I_\nu(\cdot)\,$ the modified {Bessel} function of the second type, namely